 Dwelling protection, personal possession protection, liability coverage, and loss of use coverage are standard inclusions for Nationwide’s homeowners insurance policies.
 You can also tack on coverage for valuables, earthquake insurance, flood insurance, water backup coverage, and identity theft insurance.

 If you rent rather than own your home, Nationwide can provide renters insurance that includes personal property coverage, liability coverage, loss of use coverage, and medical payments coverage.
 You can add optional coverage that includes extra valuables coverage, theft extension coverage, water backup coverage, and earthquake coverage.
+Another popular option is to bundle auto and renters insurance together for a discount.

 Nationwide offers term life insurance, whole life insurance, universal life insurance, and variable life insurance.